polyaxon/polyaxon/templates/tutorials/training_experiments_on_polyaxon.md

 7. Create the first experiment

-    Unless you copied the data manually to the data share create in the previous section, the first time you create an experiment will create the data.
+    Unless you copied the data manually to the data share create in the previous section, the first time you create an experiment, it will create the data.

     Start an experiment with the default `polyaxonfile.yml`